nathancarter/weblurch/doc/plan.md

    which were created from MathQuill instances using the function `mathQuillToMeaning` in [setup.litcoffee](../app/setup.litcoffee).
    Tasks remaining:
-   * Support the therefore symbol
-   * Support the "not" symbol
-   * Support geometry relations for parallel, perpendicular, and arrows
-   * Support geometry operations of angle, measure, triangle, quadrilateral, and circle-with-dot
    * Support pairing and interval-forming operations
    * Support absolute values
    * Support trig functions